This program is Part 2 in our

 What You Can Expect

-In addition to the $50,000 grant, I-Corps consists of a mandatory immersive seven-week training program consisting of:
+In addition to the $50,000 sub-award, I-Corps consists of a rigorous, mandatory seven-week experiential training program.
+The curriculum is delivered virtually and follows this specific cadence:

 Eligibility Requirements